in-the-keyhole/khs-pwa-Now-Playing/README.md

 1. On the left side panel under Cache expand the Cache Storage menu.
 2. Right click on all "nowPlaying" items and click on Delete

+## Live Site

+The site is available over https via https://now-playing-pwa.keyhole.institute/ There you should be able to view the website on a mobile device.
+Once you have viewed the movie listing and a few movie detail pages you should be able to turn wifi off or go into airplane mode and still see the content that you have previously viewed.

+On an Android device, you should see a prompt when going to the login page.
+The prompt allows you to download the site as an app.
+When the app is installed you should get an app icon that launches the app as a PWA when clicked on.

+The install prompt is not allowed on IOS devices.
+To install as an app on an IOS device you will have to use the default 'Add to homescreen' option from the browser menu.

+## AWS Deploying

+A live instance of the Now Playing site is deployed to https://now-playing-pwa.keyhole.institute/.

+Deploying changes requires AWS CLI to be installed and secret keys to be set up.
+When changes are ready to be deployed to the live site follow the steps below.

+1. Open a terminal window.
+2. Run command `npm run build`
+3. Run command `aws s3 sync build s3://now-playing-pwa.keyhole.institute`
+4. Run command `aws cloudfront create-invalidation --distribution-id E1IM8DXOSVOD6W --paths "/*" --no-cli-pager`

+** no smart quotes allowed in cli commands, only plain text quotes